-- Lactose intolerance.
-In lactose intolerance, the body can’t digest lactose (milk sugar) found in milk and milk products.
+- Lactose intolerance – In lactose intolerance, the body can’t digest lactose, a sugar found in cow's milk.

 The symptoms usually come on over time and may only happen when your child eats a lot of the food.
-They often involve the digestive system and are not life-threatening.
+They often involve the digestive system.

 Staying away from the foods that cause symptoms is the best treatment.
 Your child’s doctor may suggest other steps to prevent a reaction.